College admissions in the United States: Demonstrated interest

 This can be an important factor in some situations, sometimes a "driving factor", since a college may be more likely to say yes to a student likely to matriculate.
 Accordingly, it has been advised to become knowledgeable about schools being applied to, and "tailor each application accordingly".
 College visits (including overnight ones), interviews, attending College Fair days, comments in the essay, contacting college faculty members, answering and opening emails, place position of the college on the FAFSA form or its FAFSA position, and other indications of interest can be a factor for many colleges concerned about their yield—the percent of students who accept an offer of enrollment.
 According to Andover's college counseling director Sean Logan, it is important to have numerous contact points with colleges to show demonstrated interest: visiting, phone contact, emailing, visits to websites (including number of clicks as well as length of time on the website), whether a college visit included a tour and interview, and whether a college-recommended off-campus personal interview was done.
 Schools such as Connecticut College and Emory University have been credited as "popularizing the yield game" by refusing well-qualified students who failed to show much real interest in attending, as a way to boost their yield scores.
 One top high school student was waitlisted at a "likely" college for showing lack of interest:

 We assumed they weren't coming, because we didn't have much contact from them.
 We know they're probably using us as a back-up and they haven't done much to show any sincere interest, so we decided to waitlist them.

 — Andover college counseling director Sean Logan, remembering a comment from a college admissions director.

 Active participation

 One report suggested that colleges seek students who will be actively involved on campus and not spend every day studying alone.
-As a result, they look recommendations from teachers that suggest active participation.
+As a result, they look for recommendations from teachers that suggest active participation.